ayushkhaitanrutgers/ayushkhaitanrutgers.github.io/research.md

   <article class="card">
     <h2 class="card__title">AI for Mathematics</h2>
     <div class="card__body">
       <p>My work in this area involves constructing AI tools that can be useful in mathematics research.
 This involves training and fine-tuning LLMs, and integrating LLMs with computer algebra systems.
-Using an LLM+CAS framework, we were recently able to answer a question of Terence Tao by constructing an AI tool that can prove research-level inequalities from several mathematical domains.</p>
+Using an <a href="https://arxiv.org/abs/2510.12350">LLM+CAS framework</a>, we were recently able to answer a question of Terence Tao by constructing an AI tool that can prove research-level inequalities from several mathematical domains.</p>
+      <p>I also run a large research group of undergraduates, in which we construct AI tools that can be useful for Mathematicians.
+One group of students has constructed a faster and more efficient form of Google’s FunSearch (<a href="https://github.com/SiddarthNarayanan01/darwin">https://github.com/SiddarthNarayanan01/darwin</a>).
+Using this, they were able to construct a combinatorial example in 25 minutes that had previously taken 3 days of compute.
+Another group of students has fine-tuned an LLM on Mathematica’s Ricci package (<a href="https://ricci-website.vercel.app">https://ricci-website.vercel.app</a>).</p>
+      <p>I also co-organize an AI for Mathematics seminar (<a href="https://ai-math-seminar.github.io/seminar/">https://ai-math-seminar.github.io/seminar/</a>, <a href="/seminar.html">seminar.html</a>).
+This semester, I am teaching an Intro to Proofs course based on Lean, and a graduate course in machine learning.</p>
     </div>
   </article>